 TOE's Detectors

-- 253 These functions records in register the events notified by the detectors (refer to list below).
-The software configures the reaction in case of detection: - The TOE is immediately reset when an event is detected. - Or, a special function register bit is set.
+These functions records in register the events notified by the detectors.
+The software configures the reaction in case of detection:

+- The TOE is immediately reset when an event is detected. - Or, a special function register bit is set.